docarray/docarray/docs/fundamentals/documentarray/embedding.md

 {meth}`~docarray.array.mixins.embed.EmbedMixin.embed` supports both CPU & GPU.
 ```

 When DocumentArray has `.tensors` set, you can use a neural network to {meth}`~docarray.array.mixins.embed.EmbedMixin.embed` it into vector representations, i.e. filling `.embeddings`.
-For example, our DocumentArray looks like the following:
+For example, let's assume we have the following DocumentArray:

 ```python
 from docarray import DocumentArray